onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 > "How do we gather attention while in alignment with our deepest values and highest purpose?
 And how do we transform that attention into intentional action in service of each other and the world?" - [Daniel Thorson](https://thewanderingon.wordpress.com/2013/12/11/alexander-bard-and-attentionalism/#:~:text=How%20do%20we%20gather%20attention%20while%20in%20alignment%20with%20our%20deepest%20values%20and%20highest%20purpose%3F%20And%20how%20do%20we%20transform%20that%20attention%20into%20intentional%20action%20in%20service%20of%20each%20other%20and%20the%20world%3F)

+> "We need to put serious effort into not only discovering truth, but also spreading it.
+Society doesn’t progress from ignorance to wisdom in a straight line — the truth needs to be sold." - [The Marketplace of Ideas is Rigged, by Erik Torenberg](https://eriktorenberg.substack.com/p/the-marketplace-of-ideas-is-rigged#:~:text=We%20need%20to%20put%20serious%20effort%20into%20not%20only%20discovering%20truth%2C%20but%20also%20spreading%20it.%20Society%20doesn%E2%80%99t%20progress%20from%20ignorance%20to%20wisdom%20in%20a%20straight%20line%20%E2%80%94%20the%20truth%20needs%20to%20be%20sold.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Transition
 ██████████████████████████████████████████████████████████████████